utkucandogan/Homomorphic/README.md

   8. Process continues until all subsets are considered.
   9. Finally trusted third party sends back the index and server/client can regenerate subset with it.

-The code itself does not clearly differenciate between client, server and trusted third party and they are considered more like a concept.
+The code itself does not clearly differentiate between client, server and trusted third party and they are considered more like a concept.